 Be sure to use the correct DNS record type for IP addresses in the service you're pointing to:

-Even if you create an invalid CNAME(ALIAS) record, Route 53 can't resolve the IP address of the endpoint, and so Route 53 returns SERVFAIL/REFUSED RCODE.
+Even if you create an invalid CNAME(ALIAS) record, Route 53 can't resolve the IP address of the endpoint.
+As a result, Route 53 returns an SERVFAIL/REFUSED RCODE error.

 Valid CNAME(ALIAS) record:

 Invalid CNAME(ALIAS) record:

 If you use a DNS provider other than Route 53 for your domain name, then you might be able to point the domain to services hosted on AWS.
 Check if your DNS provider supports CNAME records on a root domain using techniques such as CNAME flattening, ANAME records, or WebHops redirection.

 1. You can't create a CNAME record for the Parent, Naked, or Apex domain.
 With Route 53, you can use an alias record to point the parent domain to other supported alias targets.

 For example, if you created a hosted zone for the domain "example.com", then you can't create the following CNAME record.